dettogatto/elementor-super-cat/README.md

 This widget is similar to the built-in Elementor Video Widget, but it gives you the ability to show a Call to Action overlayed to the paused video and to open a Popup or a link at the chosen end-time of video.

 ---

-### Plugin folder structure

-* `assets` directory - Holds the assets (js & css) for the widgets
-* `plugin-update-checker` directory - Holds the updater
-* `widgets` directory - Holds Plugin widgets
-* `index.php`	- Prevent direct access to directories
-* `elementor-super-cat.php`	- Main plugin file, used as a loader if plugin minimum requirements are met.
-* `plugin.php` - The actual Plugin file/Class.

 ### Donate